whizzer75/whizzer75.github.io/1-install.md

 ```
 $(cat /dev/urandom | LC_ALL=C tr -dc 'a-zA-Z0-9' | fold -w 12 | head -n 1)
 ```
-However, you may set these to any password you like if you prefer to personalize them.
+However, you may set these to any password if you prefer to personalize them.
 When the environment variables hold the correct passwords store them someplace secure and permanent for future use.